-"I do think that your core gets certain benefits from running," said Steven Mayer, MD, sports medicine specialist at the Northwestern Medicine Running Clinic.
+"I do think that your core gets certain benefits from running," says Steven Mayer, MD, sports medicine specialist at the Northwestern Medicine Running Clinic.
 He explained that you "run from your core," using it to balance and stabilize yourself.
-The more you use and engage your core muscles, Dr. Mayer said, the stronger they'll get.
+The more you use and engage your core muscles in this way, Dr. Mayer says, the stronger they'll get.

-Ashley Kelly, an Olympic runner and NASM-certified personal trainer at Bach in New York, explained that you use your core muscles during certain running motions, as well as when you're absorbing impact and maintaining form during longer runs.
-Your abs are definitely in use and engaged during running, but as far as actively building them and making them stronger, Kelly said, running is not the most effective choice.
-In fact, she said, the relationship is actually inverse: "You need to first have a strong core to run strong, not the other way around."
+Ashley Kelly, an Olympic runner and NASM-certified personal trainer, agrees that you use your core muscles during certain running motions, as well as when you're absorbing impact and maintaining form during longer runs.
+But while your abs are definitely in use and engaged during running, as far as actively building them and making them stronger, Kelly says, running is not the most effective choice.
+In fact, according to her, the relationship is actually inverse: "You need to first have a strong core to run strong, not the other way around."

-Both Kelly and Dr. Mayer agreed that even though your abs and core are important for running, they won't get stronger just through running alone.
-"Running contributes to core fitness to at least a mild extent," Dr. Mayer told POPSUGAR.
+Both Kelly and Dr. Mayer say that even though your abs and core are important for running, they likely won't get significantly stronger just through running alone.
+"Running contributes to core fitness to at least a mild extent," Dr. Mayer tells POPSUGAR.
 "But if you really want to strengthen your core, you have to focus on core exercises."
 Core engagement is more like a side effect of running, rather than the focus.
-And to build strong core muscles and abs, Kelly said, "It is vital to perform exercises that target those muscles specifically."
+To really build strong core muscles and abs, Kelly says, "It is vital to perform exercises that target those muscles specifically."

 Still, there are a few strategies you can use to get the most core engagement out of your run.
-"You have to focus on breathing," Kelly explained, inhaling deep into your diaphragm as opposed to taking short breaths from your chest.
-When you get fatigued, she added, try to brace your core, tightening it like you're preparing for a punch in the stomach.
+First, try focusing on your breathing, Kelly suggests, inhaling deep into your diaphragm as opposed to taking short breaths from your chest.
+When you get fatigued, she adds, try to brace and tighten your core like you're preparing for a punch in the stomach.
 That keeps your core engaged even when you start feeling tired.